 - Write dark on light.
-If black text on a white background seems boring to you, there are many variations for using dark colors on light backgrounds.
+If the black text on a white background seems boring to you, there are many variations for using dark colors on light backgrounds.
 Avoid the opposite: white on black or similar “difficult to read” combinations.

 - Draw attention with an introduction.
 The middle of your email will be the least read part of the email.
 In content marketing, focus on an introduction that draws the attention and a motivating conclusion.
 The first two sentences of the email and the first two words of every paragraph are those that encourage (or don’t) recipients to read your email further and engage with its content.

 - Keep the email text simple.
-Your email may be one of hundreds in the inbox of your customers.
+Your email may be one of the hundreds in the inbox of your customers.
 Pick the simplest and the most relevant content for your email marketing campaign.
 Your customer will not get excited about the numerous colors and fonts you have squeezed into your email.
 As Tim Watson states, it’s better to create valuable email content than to try and sell a rainbow.

 - Don’t exaggerate using social media buttons.
 Social sharing buttons do not work as you might expect them to.
 Tim’s studies show that customers have almost zero interest in sharing email newsletters.
 Leave those buttons for your web page and landing page.
 Or, if you want to include them in your emails, create special email campaigns with a call to action for social sharing.

 What about an effective email layout?
 In order to create exceptional email content, you need a specific plan for email optimization elements.